iOT Enabled AI Waste Management Software Development for Smart Cities

 Development Roadmap: Building an AI-Powered Waste Sorting Solution

 Building a scalable, secure, and operationally aligned platform requires a structured development roadmap.
-Each phase of development is executed with clear technical documentation, defined milestones, and measurable business outcomes.
+Each phase of development is executed with clear technical documentation.
+It also defines milestones and measurable business outcomes.

-Below are the steps followed to build an enterprise-grade waste management system.
+Below are the steps for building an enterprise-grade waste management system.

 1) Discovery & Requirement Engineering

-This phase defines the process mapping to convert business needs into system specifications and architecture diagrams.
+This phase defines the process for mapping business needs into system specifications and architecture diagrams.
 It includes system objectives, operational workflows, waste categories, and integration points.

 2) Data Strategy & Model Preparation

-The next step involves the creation of a plan that collects images, video streams, sensor logs, and material labels from sorting lines.
+Create a plan to collect images, video streams, sensor logs, and material labels from sorting lines.
 Data is cleaned, validated, and organized to support model training and benchmarking.

 3) Model Development & Training Pipeline

 The model is then configured using selected frameworks and trained on labeled datasets.
-The final model is then optimized for inference speed and exported for integration into production systems.
+Then, the model is optimized for inference speed and exported for integration.

 4) Platform Development

-The core platform development starts with API-driven architecture to handle image processing requests, analytics, and user management.
+Core platform development starts with an API-driven architecture.
+It handles image processing, analytics, and user management.
 Web dashboards and mobile interfaces are built for monitoring waste composition, operational metrics, and reporting.

 5) Blockchain Integration for Recycle-to-Earn Models